kaveh-kaviani/Tutorials/content/sbc/orange-pi/README.md

 # Introduction:

-Welcome to the Single Board Computers Tutorials and Troubleshooting guide!
-This collection of tutorials aims to assist users of the versatile Single Board Computers (SBCs) in various applications, from electronics and home labs to edge computing and enterprise development.
+Welcome to the Orange Pi Tutorials and Troubleshooting guide!
+This collection of tutorials aims to assist users of the versatile Orange Pi single-board computers (SBCs) in various applications, from electronics and home labs to edge computing and enterprise development.

-This folder contains tutorials for the Single Board Computers which have a vast majority of usage from Electronic, Home-Lab, Edge Computing, Artificial Intelligence (AI), Cloud Computing, AR/VR, Intelligent Security, Smart Home to Small Development and Enterprises.
+This folder contains tutorials for the Orange Pi series Single Board Computers which have a vast majority of usage from Electronic, Home-Lab, Edge Computing, Artificial Intelligence (AI), Cloud Computing, AR/VR, Intelligent Security, Smart Home to Small Development and Enterprises.

 # Table of Contents: